 You can explore Suikerbosrand on foot, mountain bike or by vehicle.
 There is a 66km network of hiking trails criss-crossing the reserve.
 You can in fact hike for six days without retracing your steps!
 There are also shorter, day hikes and a 60km tourist route for motor vehicles or cyclists with a picnic spot half way.
 The reserve has overnight hiking huts, but these are currently closed for maintenance until further notice.

-• Cycling the Tourist Route This is a tarred road, with Holhoek picnic site situated halfway along the route, where there are picnic and braai facilities, running water and toilets. • The interpretative Cheetah Trail Close to the visitors centre it takes about two hours to complete.
+The Tourist Route is a tarred road, with Holhoek picnic site situated halfway along the route, where there are picnic and braai facilities, running water and toilets.
+Visitors are welcome to cycle on this route.
+The Cheetah Trail is close to the visitors centre it takes about two hours to complete.
 It is not an endurance trail and gives you the time and opportunity to find out more about the environment.

 Overnight accommodation is available at the Protea Hotel or the Kareekloof Resort.
 The reserve has overnight hiking huts, with solar lighting and geysers, beds with mattresses, and braai areas.